chansen22/ResponseMonster/README.md

 Administration
 --------------
-The administrator account will have the ability to view, modify, and delete any and all users and classes.
-They will also have the ability to view, modify, and delete questions inside of each class.
-Servers will have one administrator account, which will, if the user chooses to, be able to make multiple administrator accounts.
-The use of multiple admin accounts will be discouraged.
+ResponseMonster has one administration role.
+This role has the ability to view, modify, and delete users, classes, and questions without being given permission.
+In addition, it has the ability to grant other accounts the administration role.
+On its first run, ResponseMonster sets up one administrator account.
+The granting of the administrator role to further accounts should be done with caution and forethought.

 Running ResponseMonster
 =======================